Flexible Flying in 2021: Take Advantage of Relaxed Airline Policies with Free Ticket Changes, Cancellations, and Travel Vouchers

 Etihad: cancel the flight and keep fare as travel credit

-If you book the flight before 31 December 2020 to travel any time until 31 March 2021 your Ethiad ticket is fully flexible.
+If you book the flight before 31 December 2020 to travel any time until 31 March 2021 your Etihad ticket is fully flexible.
 If your trip has been affected by COVID-19 you can change your flight to a later date or to another destination with no fee.
 You can also cancel your flight, and receive a travel credit (with some bonuses) which can be used towards any flights at any time within 2 years.

-Ethiad goes the extra mile to keep the passengers protected by including complimentary COVID-19 global insurance cover with every booking.
+Etihad goes the extra mile to keep the passengers protected by including complimentary COVID-19 global insurance cover with every booking.
 If you are diagnosed with COVID-19 while traveling the insurance cover will cover the medical expenses and up to 14 days of overseas quarantine.

 Cancellations and refunds